visual design - Featured Image

 Basic Elements Of Visual Design – Visual Elements

-As a visual designer, much of your work is concerned with choosing and organizing different types of elements.
+As a visual designer, much of your work concerns choosing and organizing different types of elements.
 It’s not unlike building a house.
-You have concrete, wood, plaster, bricks, and many other materials that serve as elements of the house.
+Concrete, wood, plaster, bricks, and many other materials serve as elements of the house.
 You can’t have a livable house without them.
 In design, we work with slightly different elements.

 Check out: Plasfy – Easiest Graphic Designing Tool